tyler-cranmer/NFT-Project/README.md

     Other Functions
       ✓ Should transfer NFT balance to owner.
       ✓ Should return error when calling withdraw() funds and they are not the owner.
-      ✓ Should return the Buyer's token IDs.
+      ✓ Should return the Buyers token IDs.
       ✓ Should return an empty array if the Owners address has no tokenIds.
       ✓ Should return token URI (40ms)
       ✓ Should return error that for nonexisting token